farcaster-project/RFCs/10-public-offer.md

 ## Content

 Public offers carry data about two specific blockchains, which needs to be interpreted in their blockchain context.
 A serialized binary value for a timelock can only be interpreted if the blockchain for which the value has been serialized is known.
-A timelock value for Bitcoin, e.g. 4 bytes unsigned integer for `nSequence`, might be interpreted differently than an Etherum timelock value.
+A timelock value for Bitcoin, e.g. a type and 4 bytes unsigned integer for the `nSequence` field, might be interpreted differently than an Etherum timelock value.
 The parser must then be generic and may fail to interpret blockchain-specific data if the wrong blockchain is used.

 A public offer as of version 1 contains the following fields: